mohammed-salloum/CarOnline/README.md

 ## 📌 Notes

-This project was developed as part of the graduation requirements at the Faculty of Informatics Engineering, aiming to simulate real-world e-commerce platforms for vehicles.
+This project was developed as part of the graduation requirements at the Faculty of Informatics Engineering.
+It simulates a real-world platform for managing car sales and rentals, with features commonly found in automotive e-commerce systems.